pravega/pravega/documentation/src/docs/pravega-concepts.md

 of Stream Segments.
 Consistent hashing determines which Segment an Event is assigned to.

-### AutoScaling: Number of Stream Segments can vary over time
+### Auto-scaling: Varying the number of Stream Segments over time

 The number of Stream Segments in a Stream can grow *and shrink* over time as I/O load on the Stream increases and decreases.
 We refer to this feature as